ElenaChes/Python-Chroma-key-App/README.md

 # Installation

-1. Create a new directory, for example `opencv`.
+1. Create a new directory, for example `chromakey`, and place `app.py` inside of it.
 2. Open the directory in your Terminal:

 ```
-cd opencv
+cd chromakey
 ```

 3. Create a virtual environment: